 Where would I start?
 Charity begins at home, right?
 So, the first person that I would like to see take advantage of Mom’s Retirement Fund, is my own mother.
 Let me tell you a little about Mom: My mother is no June Cleaver.
 She can be sweet when she wants to be, but mostly, it’s very clear that she doesn’t want to be.
 And the older she gets, the harder it is to remember that she is even capable.
-But maybe should could have been more like June Cleaver, if life had allowed her to take that course.
+But maybe she could have been more like June Cleaver, if life had allowed her to take that course.
 I say that because one of my earliest memories of her is when I was three years old, and I watched her from our living room window as she removed snow from the top of her car, then came inside to make snow cones for my older brother and me.
 But I have no memories of my mother ever being without a job outside of the home.

 Instead, my parents used my father’s VA loan to buy a house when I was six, and both parents worked to pay the mortgage.
 Then my dad left when I was nine, and never looked back, or paid any child support.
 In those days, it was extremely difficult for a woman to find a job that paid well enough to take care of four children and a mortgage.
 A woman couldn’t even get a credit card in those days, without her husband.
 In this way, God and Affirmative Action blessed my mother, and she was hired as a Mechanical Helper (basically, a glorified floor sweeper) to work at Bethlehem Steel.
 Was she the best qualified?
 No, she wasn’t.
 Before studying for the written test, she knew absolutely nothing about tools, mechanics, or safety in a steel mill.
 She didn’t even meet the minimum body weight requirement for the job, and had to put on a good 10 pounds, after passing a written test, in order to get hired.

-When she got the job, she became the first woman to work in her department.
+When she got the job, she became the first woman, and the first Black person to work in her department.
 For nearly 20 years, she worked the swing shift; meaning that she’d work several days from 3 p.m.-11 p.m., then from 11 p.m.-7 a.m., and then from 7 a.m.-3 p.m.
-The men there bullied her relentlessly because of her gender, and made her years there a living hell.
+The men there bullied her relentlessly because of her race and gender, and made her years there a living hell.
 They even went so far as to make not-so-subtle threats to her life; blatantly stating that they would cause her to have fatal “accidents.”
 As near as I can figure, understanding that mediocrity was not an option, my mom decided that since there was no way for her to be a good father and a good mother, she would be the best Mechanical Helper God ever created, at work, and the best tyrant of a “father” that she could be at home.
 She worked hard at Bethlehem, took advantage of opportunities that came her way, and became an electrician within the first few years of hire.
 And we, the four children she provided very well for financially, became the pressure relief valve for all of the bullying, fear, and anxiety she suffered daily, at the hands of her all-male co-workers.

 One winter when I was 26, a car skidding on ice, slid into my mother’s lane while she was driving to work, and nearly killed her.
 She never fully recovered, and eventually took an early retirement from Bethlehem Steel.
 Today, my mother is 80 years old, and still lives in the house that she and my father mortgaged together.
 She never remarried.
 Two strokes in November 2019 left her short-term memory permanently damaged.
-She is also diabetic, walks with a cane, walker, or uses a scooter, and has a pacemaker.
+She is also diabetic, walks with a cane, walker, or uses a scooter, and has a pacemaker along with diabetes.
 Mom did a pretty good job planning for her retirement.
 She owns the deed to her house, and could live the rest of her life in modest comfort, but for the extra help she now needs, as a result of aging and poor health.
 Although I’ve been told by different companies that Mom has some of the best health insurance available, the services she needs are not covered by insurance.

 I’ve done the math.
 If she pays for what she needs out of pocket, she’ll be completely broke in approximately 3 years.
 All of her savings, including her house; gone.
 Why?
 Because the assisted living facility charges $4,500-$5,000 a month, and like an apartment rental, fees are expected to increase yearly.
 It doesn’t cost much less if she stays home and pays for the help to come to her.
 She has too many assets to qualify for public aid, yet not enough to pay for Assisted Living, should she live beyond another 3 years or so, which is a real possibility.
 At that point, she will only have her pension, which will cover less than half the total cost.